noriko-hiroi/Tracking_Objects/README.md

 4. Now you have to change config_trCOMITformer.py L30 ~ L39 dependent on your data characteristics.
 For example, if your dataset is small, the number at L30, L31 may be better keeping small number, the other case is oposit.

+You have to prepare 3 folders for 3 .pkl files with the name of the .pkl files.